rootVIII/pdfinverter/README.md

 </pre>

 A signed/notarized .pkg installer for macOS may also be downloaded from the <a href="https://github.com/rootVIII/pdfinverter/releases">releases</a> page.
+Note that the binary was built on an Intel based Mac; I have no idea if it will run with the new M1 processor.

 <hr>